JeannetteValencia/popcorn-time/README.md

 [X] setState uses an object or a function, use a function [X] Use the filter method to filter the array with the condition of themovies  launched before 2000 [X] Return the object with the updated filter

+# Step 6 Display a Form to create a Movie

+[X] Create the form in our JSX (HTML tags)
+[X] Make a Controlled Component
+  - Initialize state
+  - Set the input value from state (ex. `value={this.state.title}` )
+  - Add onChange event (and update state with the new value)

+ # Step 7 Handle form submission

+ [X] Create a function/ a method in the Main component [X] In the child component, we need to pass a reference to the method and read it through PROPS [X] Update the function with the information from the child by adding the newDetails to the prevState [X] Add a key for the new movie

+ # Step 8 Optional: clear form upon submission